wp-plugins/itro-popup/readme.txt

 * Settable coockie expiration time for the next popup visualization
 * Possibility to block for adult-content site
 * Custom HTML code to display whatever you want
+* All great explaned by tips in admin pannel
 * All in a very easy way to use!